 DEFAULT ModeFrame executes as regular call where the caller address is ENTRY_POINT.

 VERIFY ModeIdentifies the frame as a validation frame.
 Its purpose is to verify that a sender and/or payer authorized the transaction.
-It must terminate execution with APPROVE.
-Any other result will cause the whole transaction to be invalid.
+It must call APPROVE during execution.
+Failure to do so will result in the whole transaction being invalid.

 The execution behaves the same as STATICCALL, state cannot be modified.